kingsleyh/pg_filters/README.md

 * filter rules are applied in the order which they are supplied
 * sorting is applied after sorting on column name alphabetically (duplicates are removed)
+* for readability on the first filtering rule you can use `where` - anything other than AND/OR defaults to AND

 ## Valid Filtering Options